Library Research in Action: An Interview with Mengliu Cheng

 Tell me a little about yourself.

 I moved here in 2019 for the doctoral program in the History Department, focusing on the Modern China.
-I competed a master’s degree at Duke University, whose Divinity School hosts very interesting collections because of the connection to missionaries.
+I completed a master’s degree at Duke University, whose Divinity School hosts very interesting collections because of the school’s connection to missionaries.
 I used to live in Durham, North Carolina.
 I enjoyed the community and natural scenery there.
 Philadelphia is very different from that—it is more like the city that I grew up in.
 There are benefits to doing archival research here in the Philly area—for example, the Presbyterian Historical Society is here.
 I also went to the Rockefeller Archive Center in New York on their research grant.
-I was able to explore their rich collections about China, particularly their collections of photographs.

 Tell me about your research.